kekse1/scripts/README.md

 > [!WARNING]
 > **TODO**!1 ... my base methods aren't yet implemented,
-> there's only a part of the file functions ready there.
+> there's only a part of the file functions ready.

 #### **`convert`** method
 At first I needed to convert .mp3 and .ogg to RAW PCM